nollenr/AZURE-Terraform-CRDB-Multi-Region/README.md

 - 3 HA Proxy Nodes (1 HA Proxy per region)
 - 3 APP Nodes (1 APP node per region)

+# For ARM Installs
+- the version of CRDB must be 23.2.x and above

 ## terraform.tfvars and vars.tf
 Be careful in choosing values for variables in the `teffaform.tfvars` and `vars.tf` files.
 They must conform to Azure naming standards and be valid values for the types of objects being created.
 No checking is performed on the inputs.